Jurisdiction of Customs Appellate Tribunal in Pakistan – A Practical Guide.

 Internal remedies, such as appeals to the Collector (Appeals) under Section 193, must typically be exhausted first.
 In Peshawar, grounds often relate to regional trade practices, such as undervaluation disputes in border markets.

-Consulting customs appellate lawyers in Peshawar ensures grounds are robustly framed.
+Consulting customs appellate lawyers ensures grounds are robustly framed.

 Filing Appeals: Step-by-Step Process